civicband/.github/profile/README.md

 We’re continuing to upload more data, and build out the tooling to be able to data from other sources (such as meeting minutes from School Boards, which typically use a different document management system).
 We encourage anyone interested in supporting our work to check out our [Task Tracker](https://github.com/orgs/civicband/projects/1/views/1) or [become an Advocate via our mailing list](https://buttondown.com/civicband/archive/will-you-be-an-advocate-for-civicband/).

-2. Let's talk about that process in more detail, by going through a hypothetical, say "Getting the data for Alameda, CA"
-* Start by looking at the Alameda, CA city government website, and figure out if there's some system they're using to store all meeting minutes.
-* There is\!
-I'm not going to name it here, because while this data is public data, the systems that cities contract with to run it aren't.
-They could make my life way more difficult if they chose.
-They could also make my life easier\!
-If you run one of these systems, email hello@civic.band.
-* Fetch all the PDFs, store them in folders organized by "pdfs/MeetingName/Date", eg "pdfs/CityCouncil/2020-04-20.pdf".
-We do this so the directory structure itself is metadata that we can use in later processing.
-* Run all the PDFs through a program that splits each PDF into a folder of images by page number (for example,"images/CityCouncil/2020-04-20/1.png").
-We do this so that the OCR jobs can be parallelized easier, and it matches how the data is eventually stored.
-* Upload the images to a CDN, so that they can be displayed alongside the text result.
-* Run Tesseract on all the page images, saving the output as text files, eg "txt/CityCouncil/2020-04-20/1.txt"
-* Load all the text files as rows into a SQLite DB, with search turned on.
-* Deploy that DB to a docker container running Datasette on the production server.

-Each of these steps represents many hours of work and trial and error, not to mention the scrapers I have written for various storage systems.
-I may eventually open-source parts of this, but am pretty unlikely to open-source the whole thing.
-That said, if you want to work on this, or work on the data, please reach out to hello@civic.band.

 [^1]:  CivicBand’s scrapers are currently closed-source.